lgq-liao/JohnL-handsOn/README.md

    **NOTE**: For GPU access, need root privileges if not config docker in rootless mode as following command.

-   For more details about how to enable GPU support (CUDA) in your Docker container, pleaase refer to **How to run Docker.md**
+   For more details about how to enable GPU support (CUDA) in your Docker container, pleaase refer to [How to run Docker](asr/How%20to%20run%20Docker.md)

 ```bash